andrewchambers/hermes/doc/quick-start/quick-start.md

 ## Multi user mode

-Until now, you have been user a private package store that only your user can access.
-Hermes also supports a shared global package store, that allows all users on the same system share a package store securely.
+Until now, you have been using a private package store that only your user can access.
+Hermes also supports a shared global package store, that allows all users on the same system to share a package store securely.

 Usage in multi user mode is the same, but packages are installed into /hpkg instead of your HERMES_STORE.